-Should capacity building and skills development training programmes be attended and completed, these programmes will benefit the community in the short-term and long-term directly.
+Should capacity building and skills development training programmes be attended and completed, these programmes will benefit the community in the short term and long term directly.
 As people get trained their skills level and income will increase and their economic and material well-being will improve.
 Not only training will build capacity but work experience will also contribute to skills levels.

-Obtaining skills will enable community members to find work within the settlement, the municipality and the region.
-The creation of the employment opportunities and to attend training and skills development and to get work experience will cause more jobseekers to settle in the Darling and immediate surrounding communities.
+Obtaining skills will enable locals to find work within the settlement, the municipality and the region.
+The creation of employment opportunities, training and skills development opportunities and work experience will cause more jobseekers to settle in the Darling and immediate surrounding communities.
 This may cause societal tension and instability particularly if the unemployment rates stay high and locals do not find work.